notniknot/feast-entity-store/README.md

 -> See similar [issue](https://github.com/feast-dev/feast/issues/1361)

 # Target Group
-This repo is for engineers who encountered the same problems as described and use MinIO in their Feast-Setup as their offline feature store.
+This repo is for engineers who encountered the same problems as described and use MinIO in their Feast-Setup as their offline feature store for .parquet-files.

 # Architecture